peaceonabikeMaryland Sea Gull Century

 SALISBURY, MARYLAND

 I didn’t know anyone and was determined to ride alone.
-Although I hoped I would run into the contingent from the Blair Bicycle Club.
-I would follow the Assateague route, fully aware they had another one called Snow Hill.
+Still, I hoped I would run into the contingent from the Blair Bicycle Club.
+I would follow the Assateague route, fully aware that they had another one called Snow Hill.
 (I think.)

-It rained (mist) for the first 90 minutes.
+It rained (misted) for the first 90 minutes.
 Even if I wanted to jump in a pace line, wet roads and road spray convinced me not to.

 I had a helmet sticker that wasn’t too sticky.
-In fact, I felt it come off just 5.5 miles into the ride.
-I felt bad about not stopping to pick it up (and I saw others) but I wasn’t in a position to do it safely.
-But then I came upon the “Beware of Walnuts” sign.
+In fact, I felt it come off just five miles into the ride.
+I felt bad about not stopping to pick it up (and I saw other stickers in the road), but I wasn’t in a position to do it safely.
+Then I came upon the “Beware of Walnuts” sign.
 There were two, actually, and I was prepared, almost, for a photo op.
 I safely maneuvered to a stop, turned around, and there on the road was a blinking rear light.
-I picked it up so that was a litter offset.
+I picked it up, so that was a litter offset.
 Good find.

 I came into the town of Snow Hill.
 It is a lovely town with its own lovely river (Pocomoke).
 The rivers on the eastern shore always fascinate me.
 The town was decorated for Halloween with a “scarecrow” on every block.

 As much as I liked Snow Hill, I cursed myself for making a wrong turn.
-I was sure I was on the Snow Hill Century route.
+I wasn’t sure I was on the Snow Hill Century route any longer.
 Any chance of running into friends was eliminated.
-Eventually I came to accept it and make the best of it.
-My two goals for the day were (1) don’t crash and (2) see some wild horses.
+Eventually, I came to accept it and make the best of it.
+My two goals for the day were (1) don’t crash and (2) see wild horses.
 Now I concentrated on not crashing.

-Just four miles outside of Newark I came upon a sign which said Assateague – 22 Miles.
+Just four miles outside of Newark, I came upon a sign that said Assateague – 22 Miles.
 I was on the right route after all.
 I perked up.

-I continued to ride solo until Assateague with one exception.
-A huge group flew passed me.
-I bet there were 50-75 riders.
+I continued to ride solo until Assateague, with one exception.
+A huge group flew past me.
+I bet there were 50-75 riders in the group.
 I jumped in at the end.
-We were going 27-29 mph.
-Into the wind.
-I briefly thought about riding on their wheels but the roads were still wet although drying out.
+We were going 27-29 mph into the wind.
+I briefly thought about riding on their wheels, but the roads were still wet, although they had started to dry out.
 But I didn’t know about their bike handling skills.
 And honestly, this was not a free ride.
 My highest heart rate and highest speeds were recorded while I was riding with them.

 I came to Assateague and found my horses.
 I was happy.
 I ate a banana and grabbed some Fig Newtons.
 I don’t get my money’s worth for these rides.
 I went past the first two without stopping and only ate a piece of fruit here.

 I saw the group that I think I rode with.
 It looked like it swelled to 100 or more riders.
 Not for me.
-I had five guys pass me then I jumped in with them and rode to the next stop.
+I had five guys pass me, then I jumped in with them and rode to the next stop.
 (Potato chips).
-I briefly let them go when we came upon to riders who crashed by overlapping wheels in a group.
-At the rest stop I didn’t wait but continued on.
+I briefly let them go when we came upon two riders who crashed by overlapping wheels in a group.
+At the rest stop, I didn’t wait but continued on.
 I never saw those guys again.
 I’m not a fan of long rests at the rest stop.

 Again, I was solo but eventually was caught but then joined a small group.
 We rode a comfortable pace to the finish.
 Well, almost comfortable.
 At the overpass over US 13 (Mile 100) I followed them right up to the top then a couple of them had a sprint to the end of the bridge.
 They gapped me at first and then I cramped.
 But I worked through it and stayed with them to the finish.

-The arrival features an underpass and about 200 yards of sidewalk.
+The arrival featured an underpass and about 200 yards of sidewalk.
 A slow ride to the finish.
 It may have knocked down my average speed.
-Last year I averaged almost 17 mph.
+Last year, I averaged almost 17 mph.
 Even with the slow finish, I averaged 18 mph today.
-It was my fastest, and longest, ride of the year.
+It was my fastest and longest ride of the year.
 And wettest too (I’ve been lucky.)